walles/batterylogger/README.md

 reason, display something explaining that to the user.

 * Don't print numbers at the points in the graph

+* Tune the zoom sensitivity.

+* Make double clicking the graph zoom out as much as possible.

 * Make the X axis labels look sane at different zoom levels